motherfastfood/motherfastfood/README.md

-# Mother Fast Food - Under Construction Page
+# Mother Fast Food & Restaurant

-This repository contains the source code for the **Mother Fast Food** restaurant's under-construction webpage.
-The page is designed with a sleek, futuristic theme.
-The goal is to keep our customers informed and connected while the full website is being developed.
+This repository contains the source code for the **Mother Fast Food & Restaurant** restaurant's webpage.
+The page is designed with a simple theme.
+The goal is to keep our customers informed our updates.